This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Load time

-Our crawler will measure the time it needs for your page to load and compare it to how long it took for your competitors' pages to load (on average).
+Our crawler will measure the time it takes for your page to load and compare it to how long your competitors' pages load (on average).

-Please keep in mind that this is a technical SEO element which is why Surfer will not be able to provide you with specific optimization tips for this part of your domain.
+Please keep in mind that this is a technical SEO element which is why Surfer won't be able to give you specific optimization tips for this part of your domain.

 Location